 The data protection landscape has changed enormously since the Data Protection Act 1998 (DPA) and the European Data Protection Directive 95/46/EC (DPD) it implemented were introduced.
 These changes mean that the DPA / DPD regime are no longer fit for purpose.
 The new General Data Protection Regulation 2016/679 (GDPR) will replace the DPA / DPD regime with a new and up to date set of data protection regulations.

 The GDPR was adopted by the European Commission and brought into force in May 2016 with a post-adoption grace period of 2 years.
-From the 25 May 2018, the GDPR will be fully enforceable throughout every member state within the European Union.
+From the 25 May 2018, the GDPR became fully enforceable throughout every member state within the European Union.
 But the GDPR also has an international dimension and it is therefore of the utmost importance that all small and medium sized enterprises (SMEs) worldwide ensure that their data processing activities comply with the obligations of the new data protection regime ahead of this deadline.

 Mewburn Ellis will be issuing a series of practical recommendations and advisory notes each month (January to May) to guide you in your efforts to review and revise your current data protection practices in order to ensure their compliance with the GDPR ahead of 25 May 2018.